Alimentary Pharmacology & Therapeutics

 STROBE Statement (STrengthening the Reporting of OBservational studies in Epidemiology)

 If you are reporting an observational cohort, case-control, or cross-sectional study you must complete the relevant STROBE Checklist, and paste it onto the end of your full manuscript.
-Click on the following link http://www.strobe-statement.org/index.php?id=available-checklists to download the relevant checklist as a Word document, and additional information can be found at http://www.strobe-statement.org/index.php?id=strobe-home .
+Click on this link to download the relevant checklist as a Word document.
+Additional information can be found on the STROBE website.

 Preferred Reporting Items for Systematic Reviews and Meta-Analyses: The PRISMA Statement and Meta-analysis of Observational Studies in Epidemiology: The MOOSE Checklist